 Producers in China have grabbed a larger share of the lithium market in recent years, but the lack of information on pricing has continued.
 However, interested investors can look to experts in the lithium space for market reports and price forecasts.

-This article was originally published by the Investing News Network on October 20, 2015.
+This article was originally published by the Investing News Network on October in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!